Modules | C++

 • parallel - ray and primitive are parallel

-• coplanar / colinear - ray lies within the primitive
+• coplanar / colinear - ray lies within the linear space of the primitive

 ray_casting.cpp